reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 First, we must evaluate the claim that low-SES students are disadvantaged in a way that permits preferential treatment by universities, i.e. lowering standards for students from low-SES backgrounds.
 What evidence exists for this claim?
 It seems to me that the primary evidence is the statistical fact that low-SES students tend to perform worse on traditional admission standards by universities.
 For example, the fact that low-SES students tend to perform worse on standardized test scores is evidence that these students are relevantly disadvantaged, which justifies lowering admission standards for these students.
 If low-SES did *not* has lower standardized test scores (or, if they performed *better*), then I believe that there would be very little evidence that low-SES students are relevantly disadvantaged.

-Now, recall the argument by those who support preferential treatment based on SES yet oppose preferential treatment based on race.
-As I argued earlier,
+Now, let us return to those who support preferential treatment based on SES yet oppose preferential treatment based on race.
+As I argued stated earlier, the primary assumption underlying this position is that, while members of underrepresented racial groups are disadvantaged, this disadvantage is explained completely by lower SES.

 ### Preferential treatment based on non-academic qualities